songtiff/flappybird-ml-proj/README.md

-# Flappy Bird Using Python NEAT
+## Flappy Bird Using Python NEAT
+# tutorial by Tech With Tim using genetic algorithm